Most people I talk to look at the biceps as one single muscle rather than a muscle group.

 To start the exercise movement, let your arms with the dumbbells hang straight down( in the underhand grip) and then curl up the weights without allowing your elbows to flare out.

-You should notice that this version of the incline dumbbell curls activates the short head bicep muscles quite differently, as the long head bicep won’t carry as much of the pressure.
+You should notice that this version of the incline dumbbell curls activates the short head bicep muscles quite differently, as the other head won’t carry as much of the pressure.

 5. Reverse Curls